-Our evaluation process for Reshape started at its final stage - since September 2021 the group has been at the same time developing the website for evaluation and preparing the project's evaluation.
+Our evaluation process for Reshape started at its final stage, during the last four months of the whole Reshape process, starting in the month leading up to its final conference and finalising when the final report was about to be delivered to the European Commission.
+During this period, our group has been at the same time developing the prototype's website for evaluation and preparing the Reshape project's evaluation.

 Our goal is to co-produce knowledge about the process we've been experiencing all together for the past 2 years.
 Evaluation is not an event or a method: it is considered as a transformative attitude towards change that is adopted as a collective state of mind.
-The idea is to go beyond the usual indicators to work on a 4D Fluxonomy Matrix based on fractal thinking, involving thinking about Cultural, Social, Environmental and Transactional dimensions of our project.
+The idea is to go beyond the usual indicators to work on a 4D Fluxonomy Matrix based on fractal thinking, involving thinking about Cultural, Social, Environmental and Transactional dimensions of the project.